-Left: VASE, c.
-1910.
-Calla lily, blown glass (2003-023).
+Left: PANSY FLORIFORM VASE, 1913.
+Blown glass (54-026).

-the firm's expanding lines now included jewelry, enamels, and fine metalwork, objects that were sold through and later produced at Tiffany & Co.
+Tiffany's father died in 1902, leaving him a fortune of more than \$3 million.
+Louis became art director at Tiffany & Co., and though Tiffany Studios would always operate separately, the firm's expanding lines now included jewelry, enamels, and fine metalwork, objects that were sold through and later produced at Tiffany & Co.

 Also in 1902, Tiffany began construction of Laurelton Hall, a vast country estate on Long Island.
 On the 580-acre site, Tiffany erected an eighty-four room, eight-level house, built conservatories and stables among other structures, and laid out sixty acres of carefully planned gardens.
 Tiffany designed every aspect of the estate.
-He decorated the interior with objects collected from around the world as well as with his own creations, ncluding furniture, rugs, lighting DINING ROOM AT LAURELTON HALL.
-Photo from Parke-Bernet auction catalogue for content: of Laurelton Hall, 1946.
+He decorated the interior with objects collected from around the world as well as with his own creations, including furniture, rugs, lighting fixtures, windows, enamels, desk sets, art glass, and pottery.
+Sadly, Tiffany's second wife died in 1904 before her husband's project was completed.